Oklahoma City Divorce Lawyers & Attorneys in Oklahoma, OK

 Residency Requirements for Divorce in Oklahoma City, Oklahoma

-Oklahoma divorce laws require that a party and/or their spouse be a resident of the state for a minimum of six months immediately prior to the filing of the petition for divorce.
+Oklahoma divorce laws require that a party and/or their spouse be a resident of the state for a minimum of six months immediately before the filing of the divorce petition.

 Venue in Oklahoma City, Oklahoma